-With a podium in only her second ever World Cup start - a 3rd on home soil at Beida Lake, CHN - current World Champion Mengtao Xu has made it clear from the early going that hers is a special talent.
+With a podium in only her second ever World Cup start - a 3rd on home soil at Beida Lake, CHN - reigning and world champion and Sochi 2014 Olympic silver medallist Mengtao Xu has made it clear from the early going that hers is a special talent.

-The leader of the powerhouse Chinese aerials team, Mengtao built quickly on her initial success, working through brief patches of inconsistency to reach a point where, now, the 2012-13 ladies' Freestyle overall Crystal Globe winner is essentially a lock to reach the podium in nearly every competition she enters.
+The leader of the powerhouse Chinese aerials team, Mengtao built quickly on her initial success, working through brief patches of inconsistency to reach a point where, the 2012-13 ladies' Freestyle overall Crystal Globe winner a threat to reach the podium in nearly every competition she enters.

-Since a 7th place finish in the 2009-10 season, Mengtao has gone on a astonishing run that has seen her standing on the podium in 18 consecutive World Cup events, with 11 wins, four runner-up, and two 3rd-place finishes claimed during that period.
-In 34 career events, Mengtao has been on the podium 24 times.
+After a 7th place finish in the 2009-10 season, Mengtao went on an astonishing run that saw her standing on the podium in 18 consecutive World Cup events, with 11 wins, four runner-up, and three 3rd-place finishes claimed during that period.
+In 38 career events, Mengtao has been on the podium 26 times.
 It's impressive stuff.

-Add to that the above-mentioned World Championships gold from Voss in 2013, two World Championship silver medals (from Deer Valley in 2011 and Inawshiro in 2009), and her ever-growing collection of Crystal Globes, and you begin to get a portrait of an athlete at the top of her game.
+Add to that the above-mentioned Sochi silver medal and world championships gold from Voss in 2013, two world championship silver medals (from Deer Valley in 2011 and Inawshiro in 2009), and her ever-growing collection of crystal globes, and you begin to get a portrait of an athlete at the top of her game.

 Watch the always-smiling Mengtao take off from an aerials jump in real life, however, and you see poetry in motion - a technique that defines control and power.
 Hers is the only bag of tricks on the ladies' circuit that currently includes triple-flipping maneuvers performed off the largest of the aerials kickers.
 It's a distinction that definitively sets her apart from the rest of the field, as long as she sticks her landings.